-Sedation Dentistry – The Woodlands, TX
+Sedation Dentist – The Woodlands, TX

-Safe, Proven Sedation for Anxious Patients
+Safe, Proven Sedation for Anxious Dental Patients

 At Solomon Dental Group, we realize that some people are genuinely afraid of getting dental work.
 Are you or your child anxious about visiting our dental office in The Woodlands?
 Although it may seem easier to avoid going to the dentist altogether, waiting for dental treatment you need can have a detrimental effect on your oral health, cause you unnecessary pain, and cost you significantly more money to fix the problem later.
 Solomon Dental Group has been serving the community for over 15 years, and we’ve shown our commitment to each patient’s comfort in that time with proven options for sedation dentistry in The Woodlands, TX.
 Don’t let dental anxiety keep you from receiving the care your smile needs.

 Why Choose Solomon Dental Group for Sedation Dentistry?